 First of all, an affiliate does not need to be a customer compared to a participant of the referral program.
 In most cases, an affiliate is a person with a large audience that is related to the target customer profiles of a company.
 Of course, the person can become an affiliate after being a loyal customer and brand advocate for a long time.
 However, this is not the case for the referral program – the participant must be a client.

 Secondly, partners who participate in affiliate programs do so to generate income not to enjoy additional benefits.
 That’s why they are not always the company’s customers and sometimes even are sought after by the company itself.
 Therefore, affiliate marketing usually attracts marketing professionals, bloggers, and influencers, not consumers who are looking for an opportunity to save some money or get bonuses.

 Another significant difference is in the level of relationship between a person referring to the product and a person being referred.
 Referral marketing implies a close relationship between parties, for example, friendship or family connection.
 In affiliate marketing, there is no existing relationship between the affiliate and the referred person.
 The main goal for affiliates is to maximize profit.
 Thus, the person who purchased the product on the affiliate link does not necessarily know the affiliate, but trusts the recommendation.

 Affiliate and referral marketing are based on the external incentives which play a big part in getting people to refer their connections.
 Rewards are widely varied among industries: they can be one time or recurring, monetary or not.
 Usually, rewards for referral programs are free subscriptions, coupons or discounts.
 On the contrary, affiliate program rewards are monetary incentives – the commission is paid on every sale.
-In fact, Supermetrics Affiliate Program is a good example.
+In fact, the Supermetrics partner program is a good example.
 We offer a 20% commission on every purchase made by affiliate’s referral.
 Additionally, the affiliate may get a free product on top of the expected commission.